typedb/typedb-docs/07-workbase/00-overview.md

 <div class = "note">
 [Important]
-**There is not yet a release of Workbase that is compatible with Grakn 2.0, it will be ready soon!.**
+**There is not yet a release of Workbase that is compatible with Grakn 2.0, it will be ready soon!**
 </div>

 ## What is Workbase?